VIG vs VYM

 Similarities: VIG vs. VYM

 These are two great dividends ETFs.
 They are similar in cost, each with an expense ratio of 0.06%, leading to low costs.
-But there are certain differences to consider if you choose one over the other.
+However, there are specific differences to consider if you choose one over the other.

 Differences: VIG vs. VYM